 - Pre-heat your cast iron skillet to medium-high heat.
 Allow it to preheat until hot.

 - Place the marinated steak on the cast iron skillet.
-Let sit without touching for 5-minutes.
+Let sit without touching for 3 minutes.

 - Flip the steak to the other side.
 Let sear for an additional 3-5 minutes, until internal temperature is 135ºF for Medium-Rare to Medium.

-- Remove the carne asada steak from the skillet and onto a cutting board and let the meat rest for 5-minutes.
+- Remove the carne asada steak from the skillet and onto a cutting board and let the meat rest for at least 5 minutes.
 While the steak rests, toss the cubed green peppers into the cast iron skillet for 2-3 minutes, until slightly softened and charred.
 Remove from the pan and to the side.

 - Once rested, cut the carne asada in 1” cubes.

 - Preheat a large skillet pan on medium-high heat.

 Spray neutral oil on the pan and place a corn tortilla on top of the pan.
 (If you don’t have spray oil, use 1 teaspoon of regular oil)6 corn tortillas

 - Add ¼ cup of shredded cheese, ¼ cup of cooked steak, and ⅓ cup of charred pepper.